The COVID-19 pandemic is showing that we must change how we care for our seniors – and we need to act quickly with a coordinated national response.

 Provincial governments are scrambling to provide the short-term responses needed to curb the COVID-19 outbreaks.
 Under-staffed homes are being helped by military personnel – even education support staff are being asked to help.
 Some provinces have given frontline workers in the homes wage increases or one-time “risk payments,” and calls are escalating to ensure everyone working in the homes has access to personal protective equipment.

 To date, more than 4,600 seniors have died in 279 different long-term care homes across the country, according to research being done by freelance journalist Nora Loreto.
 Eighty-five per cent of all COVID-19 deaths in Canada have happened in residential care.

-This is a national tragedy that requires national attention.
+This is a national tragedy that requires national attention and action.
 Every senior and worker who has died, their families and those still living and working in long-term care homes deserve no less.